jeff-hykin/rigorous_recorder/README.md

     # experiment number increments based on the last saved-to-disk experiment number
     # running again (after error) won't double-increment the experiment number (same number until non-error run is achieved)
     with collection.new_experiment() as experiment_recorder:
-        # code below conceptually creates this:
+        # we can create a hierarchy like this:
         #
         #                          experiment_recorder
         #                           /              \